 - At the planning application stage, a site-specific Flood Risk Assessment will be required if any development is located within Flood Zones 2 or 3 or greater than 1ha in size.
-Other sources of flooding should also be considered. - Consultation with the Local Authority and the Environment Agency should be undertaken at an early stage, to determine requirements for a FRA and to establish an approach to consider climate change in line with latest guidance. - The peak flows of the unnamed watercourse should be considered when considering drainage. - Resilience measures will be required if buildings are situated in the flood risk area. - Safe access and egress will need to be demonstrated; currently some access and egress routes are affected by surface water flooding and fluvial flooding from a 20-year event. - Assessment for surface water runoff should include allowance for climate change effects. - New or re-development should adopt exemplar source control SuDS techniques to reduce the risk of frequent low impact flooding due to post-development runoff. - New development must seek opportunities to reduce overall level of flood risk at the site, for example by: - o Reducing volume and rate of runoff - o Relocating development to zones with lower flood risk - o Creating space for flooding. - o Green infrastructure should be considered within the mitigation measures for surface water runoff from potential development and consider using Flood Zones 2 and 3 as public open space. - Onsite attenuation schemes would need to be tested against the hydrographs for any unnamed watercourses to ensure flows are not exacerbated downstream within the catchment. - Developers may need to undertake more detailed hydraulic modelling of the unnamed watercourse to confirm flood risk at the site.
-The Jflow outputs present an indication of flood risk in the absence of Environment Agency Flood Zones; however, this does not incorporate channel/structure topographic survey and assumes a channel capacity of QMED.
+Other sources of flooding should also be considered. - Consultation with the Local Authority and the Environment Agency should be undertaken at an early stage, to determine requirements for a FRA and to establish an approach to consider climate change in line with latest guidance. - The peak flows of the unnamed watercourse should be considered when considering drainage. - Resilience measures will be required if buildings are situated in the flood risk area. - Safe access and egress will need to be demonstrated; currently access and egress is affected by fluvial and surface water flooding. - Assessment for runoff should include allowance for climate change effects. - New or re-development should adopt exemplar source control SuDS techniques to reduce the risk of frequent low impact flooding due to post-development runoff. - New development must seek opportunities to reduce overall level of flood risk at the site, for example by: - o Reducing volume and rate of runoff - o Relocating development to zones with lower flood risk - o Creating space for flooding. - o Green infrastructure should be considered within the mitigation measures for surface water runoff from potential development and consider using Flood Zones 2 and 3 as public open space. - Onsite attenuation schemes would need to be tested against the hydrographs for any unnamed watercourses to ensure flows are not exacerbated downstream within the catchment. - Developers may need to undertake more detailed investigations/ modelling of the unnamed watercourse to confirm flood risk at the site.
+The Jflow outputs present an indication of flood risk in the absence of Environment Agency Flood Zones; however, this does not incorporate channel/ structure topographic survey and assumes a channel capacity of QMED.